Skip to content

 run: ./bin/runwisp-trigger.sh deploy-app

-Encapsulate the CHAP login dance in bin/runwisp-trigger.sh once, and reuse it across every deployable.
+Write the CHAP dance once in bin/runwisp-trigger.sh and reuse it across every deployable you’ve got.

-A running argument among ops folks.
-Three reasons RunWisp’s model wins for deploys:
+A perennial ops argument.
+Three reasons the RunWisp model wins for deploys:

-1. Audit trail — every deploy is a row in the daemon with start/end timestamps, exit code, captured stdout/stderr, and a ULID you can quote in Slack.
-No more digging through GitHub Actions logs to find what actually happened on the host.
+1. Audit trail.
+Every deploy lands as a row in the daemon with start/end timestamps, exit code, captured stdout/stderr, and a ULID you can quote in Slack.
+No more digging through GitHub Actions logs to figure out what actually ran on the host.

-2. No SSH keys for CI — your pipeline talks to RunWisp over HTTPS with a token.
-The actual production access — the ability to run shell on the host — stays scoped to the daemon’s user.
+2. No SSH keys for CI.
+Your pipeline talks to RunWisp over HTTPS with a token.
+The real production access — the ability to run shell on the box — stays scoped to the daemon’s user and nobody else.

-3. Re-runnable from a human — when something goes wrong at 3am, the on-call doesn’t need to set up a CI rerun.
-They open the Web UI / TUI and press “Run Now” with the same arguments the last successful deploy used.
+3. Anyone can re-run it.
+When something breaks at 3am, the on-call doesn’t need to wrangle a CI re-run.
+They open the Web UI or TUI and hit “Run Now” with the same setup that worked yesterday.

-The downside is that secrets the task needs (DB passwords, registry tokens) live on the RunWisp host’s filesystem, not ephemerally in the pipeline.
-That’s a real trade-off — make sure your data dir’s permissions reflect it.
+The trade-off is real: secrets the task needs (DB passwords, registry tokens) live on the RunWisp host’s filesystem now, not just ephemerally inside the pipeline.
+Make sure your data dir’s permissions are tight enough to deserve that trust.

-Sometimes you want migrations and deploys decoupled: migrations during a maintenance window, the binary swap independently.
+Sometimes you want to keep migrations and deploys separate — migrations during a maintenance window, the binary swap on its own schedule.

 [tasks.migrate-app]